MartinHjelm/MartinHjelm.github.io/_posts/2015-06-14-Runtime-error-when-sshing-from-OSX-to-Ubuntu.md

+---
+layout: post
+title: Runtime error when sshing from OSX to Ubuntu
+---
 Note to self.
 When ssh:ing from a Mac to Ubuntu and you get the following error

 terminate called after throwing an instance of 'std::runtime_error'